DoTheEvo/selfhosted-apps-docker/caddy_v2/readme.md

 Caddy is a pretty damn good web server with automatic HTTPS.
 Written in Go.

-Web servers are build to deal with http traffic, so they are an obvious choice for the function of reverse proxy.
+Web servers are build to deal with http traffic, so they are the obvious choice for the function of reverse proxy.
 In this setup Caddy is used mostly as [a TLS termination proxy](https://www.youtube.com/watch?v=H0bkLsUe3no).
 Https encrypted tunel ends with it, so that the traffic can be analyzed